-- The student must also submit a final project report bearing the signatures of the student, the faculty advisor, department head, and college dean to Graduate Studies and Research.
+- The student must also submit a final project report bearing the signatures of the student, the faculty advisor, department head, and college dean to the Graduate School.
 A thesis approved by thesis committee can serve in lieu of a final project.

 While research has recognizable characteristics visible in all disciplines, it is recognized that variations in techniques and points of emphasis exist among the disciplines involved.
 Consequently, the comments and examples set forth in these guidelines should not be construed as exhaustive, but rather as measures to facilitate the prime objective—expansion of graduate student research on Western Kentucky University’s campus.